 Wing, an Alphabet company, has built a small, lightweight aircraft and navigation system that can deliver small packages--including food, medicine and household items--directly to homes in minutes.
 Created in 2012, Wing has conducted more than 100,000+ flights across three continents.
 We believe drone delivery will improve the way our cities operate by reducing road congestion and creating new economic opportunities for local businesses.

 Wing drones are custom-designed to deliver packages safely, reliably and very quickly.
-You can see how the process works at a high level here
+You can see how the process works at a high level here on our website.

 In summary, once a customer submits an order via the Wing mobile app our drone flies to pick up the package at our delivery facility.
 The drone then climbs to a cruise height on average of about 45 metres (150 feet) above ground, flying to the designated delivery destination in several minutes.
 Once at the customer destination, the drone slows down, hovers, descends to a delivery height of 7 metres (23 feet) above ground, and then lowers the tether and automatically releases the package in the desired delivery area.
 There is no need to unclip or assist with the delivery of the package.
 The drone then climbs back to cruise height and returns to the Wing site.